nus-cs2103-AY2021S2/ip/docs/README.md

 Add a deadline and I'll remember it for you!

-### `deadline DESCRIPTION /by DATE (TIME)` - Add a deadline
+### `deadline DESCRIPTION /by DATE (TIME)`

 Typing `deadline` followed by a description, date and optional time field adds a deadline to your list of tasks.
 DESCRIPTION can be made out of one or many words.
-DATE should be in yyyy-mm-dd format
+DATE should be in yyyy-mm-dd format.
-(TIME) is optional and should be in hh:mm format
+(TIME) is optional and should be in hh:mm format.

 Example of usage: